greenwyrt/plover2CAT/docs/reference/index.md

 # Editor Reference

-The reference sections are mainly focused on *textual* descriptions of the editor's user interface, not code documentation, which is the other section.
+The reference sections are mainly focused on *textual* descriptions of the editor's user interface, not code documentation, which is the API section.

 As new features are added, the relevant sections will change.